FAQs

 Do I have to let you know when I am travelling to activate my cover?

 No. There is no requirement to call us to advise when you are travelling.
-You will be covered, subject to normal policy terms, conditions and exclusions, when you have met the activation requirements of the policy.
+You will be covered, subject to normal policy terms, conditions and exclusions, when you have met the activation requirements of the policy, but you should make sure you have met these requirements before relying on this policy for your cover.

 If you want to check that you have met the eligibility or activation requirements and get extra peace of mind once you have your trip planned, or if you need confirmation documents for any reason, go to the Activation Questionnaire and enter your trip details.